hrishin/ml-ops/README.md

 - python 3.12>=
 - docker or podman
-- make build
+- make
+- kubectl
-- Kubectl
+- helm
- - Helm
+- fluxcd

 Before running any steps, plase ensure python virtual envionrment is initialized, some setup is executed on the host